ROCm/omniperf/docs/conceptual/pipeline-metrics.rst

      - The total number of vector arithmetic logic unit (VALU) operations issued.
-These are the workhorses of the :doc:`compute unit <compute-unit>`, and are used to execute wide range of instruction types including floating point operations, non-uniform address calculations, transcendental operations, integer operations, shifts, conditional evaluation, etc.
+These are the workhorses of the :doc:`compute unit <compute-unit>`, and are used to execute a wide range of instruction types including floating point operations, non-uniform address calculations, transcendental operations, integer operations, shifts, conditional evaluation, etc.